AbhijitGokhale/Data-Science-and-Analytics-Projects-Portfolio/README.md

 ## [Tweeter Text Analysis using AWS Neptune](https://github.com/AbhijitGokhale/Tweeter-Text-Analysis-using-AWS-Neptune)
-A high performance, scalable, secure, and cost effective NoSQL AWS Neptune database to perform fast information retrieval among edges and nodes.
+**Objective:** A high performance, scalable, secure, and cost effective NoSQL AWS Neptune database to perform fast information retrieval among edges and nodes.

 * Built AWS Neptune graph database by executing Cypher and Gremlin queries in AWS Sagemaker Jupyter Notebook based on 17 nodes and 4 different edges to traverse quickly & recommend the tweets, retweets, and hashtags.
 * Facilitated the S3 bucket instance to bulk load data files, and IAM role assignment to provide read-write access.